Here’s a flattering profile of me in T Magazine Australia.

 Find me on Instagram.

 I run a weekly newsletter.
 Subscribe to News & Reviews here.
+In September it will be re-launched as a seasonal online readers and writers festival.
+Stay tuned.

 In 2024 I co-founded Bibliocarta — a company offering travel for readers and a library for travellers.
+We will soon announce 2026 trips.

 Mitchell is a brilliant biologist, committed to the environment and the growing global antinatalist movement.
 For one month each year he lives with his colleague Frances in a utopia of radical equality and scientific dedication in Antarctica.
 They are concluding the Anarctos Project: a seed vault in an isolated, secret location.
 It is a biodiversity insurance policy against humanity’s devastating effects on the rapidly warming planet.